Information Bottleneck-Guided Heterogeneous Graph Learning for Interpretable Neurodevelopmental Disorder Diagnosis: Introduction

-Current interpretability approaches also present significant limitations when applied to neuroimaging data, often fail to reveal meaningful cross-modal interactions in medical imaging due to their detachment from the actual model decision process \cite{hemker2025healnet}.
-These methods typically provide feature importance scores without considering the complex interdependencies between imaging and non-imaging variables that are crucial for understanding psychiatric disorders.
+Current interpretability approaches present significant limitations in neuroimaging, often failing to reveal meaningful cross-modal interactions due to detachment from actual decision processes \cite{hemker2025healnet}, typically providing feature importance scores without considering the complex interdependencies between imaging and non-imaging variables crucial for understanding psychiatric disorders.
 Moreover, existing diagnostic models struggle to identify minimal sufficient representations that are most informative for classification while eliminating redundant information \cite{shamir2010learning}.
-The information bottleneck (IB) principle \cite{tishby2000information} provides an ideal theoretical foundation for addressing these challenges by enabling optimal compression of connectivity patterns while preserving diagnostically relevant information.
-This principle establishes a mathematically rigorous framework for deriving compact representations that simultaneously enhance model generalizability and interpretability \cite{yu2021recognizing}, making it particularly suitable for medical applications where both diagnostic accuracy and decision transparency are critical.
-Importantly, accumulating neurobiological evidence demonstrates that brain connectivity patterns fundamentally contribute to both the clinical diagnosis of psychiatric disorders and the characterization of their neural substrates \cite{insel2015brain}.
+The information bottleneck (IB) principle \cite{tishby2000information} addresses these challenges by enabling optimal compression of connectivity patterns while preserving diagnostically relevant information, establishing a mathematically rigorous framework that simultaneously enhances model generalizability and interpretability \cite{yu2021recognizing}, particularly suitable for medical applications requiring both accuracy and decision transparency.
+Importantly, accumulating neurobiological evidence demonstrates that brain connectivity patterns fundamentally contribute to both the clinical diagnosis of psychiatric disorders and the characterization of their neural substrates \cite{insel2015brain,raza2025stochastic}.

 To systematically address these challenges, we present the Interpretable Information Bottleneck Heterogeneous Graph Neural Network (I²B-HGNN), which operates at two complementary levels: (1) individual-level brain network analysis through the Information Bottleneck GraphFormer (IBGraphFormer), and (2) population-level heterogeneous graph learning via the Information Bottleneck Heterogeneous Graph Attention Network (IB-HGAN).
 This dual-level approach enables comprehensive understanding of both subject-specific neural patterns and population-wide diagnostic characteristics.
 Overall, we present three main contributions as follows: \begin{enumerate} {\arabic{enumi})} \item \textbf{Integrated IB Framework}: We propose a unified architecture that applies IB principles to both brain connectivity modeling and multimodal fusion.
 This framework identifies minimal sufficient biomarkers while preserving essential cross-modal interactions between imaging and non-imaging features, effectively addressing the accuracy-interpretability trade-off through theoretical guidance. \item \textbf{Interpretable Biomarker Identification}: The IBGraphFormer synergistically combines transformer-based global attention with GNNs through IB-guided pooling.
 This design enables interpretable biomarker extraction by learning minimal sufficient statistics that preserve both local and global FC patterns essential for diagnostic decisions. \item \textbf{Theoretically Principled Multimodal Integration}: The IB-HGAN employs an information-theoretic approach to heterogeneous graph learning, utilizing meta-path-based population graphs and graph isomorphism testing to ensure structural consistency.
 This component enables explicit attribution of both imaging and non-imaging features while maintaining neurobiologically valid cross-modal interactions for enhanced diagnostic interpretability. \end{enumerate}